telerik/fiddler-everywhere-docs/knowledge-base/capturing-localhost-traffic.md

 * [Learn how to direct localhost requests from the mobile application through the Fiddler proxy... ]({%slug fiddler-localhost-android%})

-If you have more questions or need assistance capturing localhost traffic with Fiddler Everywhere, you can reach out to our support team through the **Contact Support** option.
+If you have more questions or need help capturing localhost traffic with Fiddler Everywhere, you can reach out to our support team through the **Contact Support** option.